Rio das Ostras: Beaches

+Praia da Boca da Barra: Beach from the mouth of the river Rio das Ostras, where the waters are in a different show.
+Own children.
+Has infrastructure kiosks and restaurants and has undergone a process of revitalization.

+Praia da Joana: Small beach that makes up the natural monument of rocky headlands, environmentally protected area of rare beauty.

+Praia Virgem: A perfect place to enjoy nature in all its fullness, away from the hustle of the city center.
+Conducive to fishing practice, as fly and diving fishing.

+Praia das Areias Negras: Beach horseshoe shaped.
+The name is due to the darker color of the sand, with large amounts of monazite.

+Praia do Remanso: Next to the Praça da Baleia is a sandy cove formed by rocks.
+Has infrastructure and is frequented by families with children.

+Praia de Costazul: With 2.3 km, is an ocean beach, point of surfers, bodyboarders and fishing enthusiasts reed.
+Much of his waterfront was awarded the most modern urban project in the region.

+Praia Enseada das Gaivotas: One of the quietest beaches of the Rio das Ostras.
+His broad expanse of sand is itself the walks at the seaside.

+Praia de Itapebussus: A perfect place to enjoy nature, away from the hustle of the city center.
+Conducive to fishing practice, as fly and diving fishing.

+Praia do Mar do Norte: Beach nearest the city of Macaé, known for its cliffs and preserved by salt marsh vegetation.

+Praia das Pedrinhas: One of the most beautiful beaches of the city, perfect for enjoying a quiet day away from the hustle of downtown.

+Problems

-The municipality has been suffering from environmental impacts due to the pollution of beaches, rivers and lagoons due to lack of basic sanitation and environmental degradation due to illegal occupations in areas of environmental protection (APAs) for the protection and conservation of biotic attributes (fauna and flora).
+The municipality has been suffering from environmental impacts on account of the pollution of beaches, rivers and lagoons due to a lack of basic sanitation and environmental degradation as a consequence of illegal occupations in areas of environmental protection (APAs) for the protection and conservation of biotic attributes (fauna and flora).
 The inland discharge of clandestine sewage from homes and businesses has been causing eutrophication in the ecosystem in an aggressive way.

-The systemic corruption of the municipality began from its political-administrative emancipation on April 10, 1992, and destroyed much of Rio das Ostras that to date there is no type of basic sanitation.
+The systemic corruption of the municipality began from its political-administrative emancipation on April 10, 1992, and destroyed much of Rio das Ostras and to date there is no basic sanitation model.
 The lack of potable water, sewage, public road paving, and public transportation are old and systemic problems for a municipality that received trillions in oil royalties.

 Nowadays, much of the coastline of Rio das Ostras suffers from the advance of the sea, erosions, and uneven irregular constructions.
 In the urban area there is a significant increase in slums, violence, unemployment and social inequality.
 The lack of basic sanitation affects every municipality.

 Even though Rio das Ostras is struggling in different instances, the city holds various public and private schools for primary and secondary education.
-Also, it is home for different higher education Universities, such as Universidade Federal Fluminense (UFF), Universidade Unigranrio, and Universidade Estácio de Sá.
+Also, it is home to different higher education Universities, such as Universidade Federal Fluminense (UFF), Universidade Unigranrio, and Universidade Estácio de Sá.